 Avoriaz sits at 1800 metres above sea level, with slopes both above and below the resort.

-This high-altitude setting, combined with its proximity to the north western edge of the Alps, gives Avoriaz one of the best snow records in Europe and it’s often one of the earliest non-glaciated resorts to open in France.
+If you're looking for a high-altitude resort, then Avoriaz ski holidays could be the perfect destination for you, as the altitude combined with its proximity to the north western edge of the Alps gives Avoriaz one of the best snow records in Europe and is often one of the earliest non-glaciated resorts to open in France.

 The car free village has ski slopes running between the chalets and apartments, which are all designed to blend into the rocky cliffs below the resort - and today, a modern lift system extends in all directions towards all the corners of one of the world’s largest ski and snowboard areas, the Portes du Soleil.